Guns, films, and fame: how to stop mass shootings

 As an aside, I must confess that I've never really understood this line of reasoning from the NRA.
 Are we really to believe that a bunch of guys with small arms would be any match for a government army employing drones, tanks, attack helicopters, hellfire missiles, jet bombers, and such?
 That's a long shot, at best, if you'll pardon the pun.
 But, alas, I'm on a tangent and I'm straying from the subject at hand.
 Let's get down to brass tacks: the availability of guns, in particular high capacity semi-automatics, is one of the three keys to solving the crisis of mass shootings.
 My friends in the NRA may make it politically intractable, perhaps, but the fact remains: it's one of the three keys, and we need to tackle two of the three, ideally, if not all three.
 If you think we can't get this one, then that means we've got to nail down both of the other two.

-Well, more accurately, I should say: films, video games, television, talk radio (I addressed talk radio during the aftermath of the shooting of congresswoman Gabriel Giffords, here), and other media.
+Well, more accurately, I should say: films, video games, television, talk radio (I addressed talk radio during the aftermath of the shooting of congresswoman Gabriel Giffords, here), sports (boxing wasn't violent enough, so we've moved on to more violent UFC type fighting), and other media.
 Oh boy, now I'm going to lose the other half of my readers, my friends who defend all media content because of the first amendment and free speech issues.
 In general, these folks have a pretty strong argument.
 And it's not easily solved, as it's quite tricky to limit content in the media without unintended consequences.
 However, we must find a way to do so, if we want to solve the crisis of mass shootings.

 Discussing video game violence or film violence with a group of video gamers or film buffs can be as challenging as discussing gun control with NRA members.
 They may start talking about parental responsibility.
 Or they might start telling you how even Shakespeare plays were violent.
 Some will cite the handful of outliers in social science which suggest that violent media (video games or films) reduce the propensity of viewers toward violence.
 (Never mind that the preponderance of the evidence in social science research points to the opposite conclusion.)
 Or, they will start rattling off anecdotes about how they've played video games and watched films their entire lives and never killed a single real-life person.
 There are a myriad of ways in which such rationalization occurs.